eProsima/vulcanexus/docs/rst/enhancements/easy_mode/easy_mode.rst

 Motivation
 ----------

-ROS 2 users often expect ROS 2 applications to run out-of-the-box without caring about middleware configuration or network setup.
+ROS 2 users frequently prefer ROS 2 applications to function seamlessly without requiring extensive middleware configuration or network setup.
-As a result, experience has revealed that the default `DDS Simple discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html#simple-discovery-settings>`_ with multicast is not always the best choice for the majority of use cases.
+However, practical experience suggests that the default `DDS Simple discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html#simple-discovery-settings>`_ using multicast may not be the most suitable option for many use cases.
-However, `eProsima's Discovery Server <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_ mechanism effectively removes the need for multicast discovery traffic and presents a flexible solution for different network topologies.
+In contrast, `eProsima's Discovery Server <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_ mechanism offers an alternative by eliminating the need for multicast discovery traffic and providing a flexible solution adaptable to various network topologies.

+This method proposes a centralized discovery approach by means of a Discovery Server entity.
+`Investigation and comparison of both methods <https://fast-dds.docs.eprosima.com/en/2.14.x/fastdds/ros2/discovery_server/ros2_discovery_server.html#discovery-server-v2>`_ have shown that the number of discovery packets is drastically reduced and the system scalability improves when using the Discovery Server.
+The following image shows how Discovery Server simplifies the discovery graph compared with the default DDS Simple discovery for a localhost deployment of four ROS 2 nodes.

 .. list-table::
    :width: 100%